vkavalerov/weather-mantine-app/README.md

 # weather-mantine-app
 Deployed by Vercel - https://weather-mantine-app.vercel.app

+### PR Merging Rules

+I don't want to pay for organization, so, yeah

+Before merging PR you need to make sure that it fits next rules:

+It is updated from main branch
+It has at least 1 review that approves this PR
+All checks 'must' be successfull

 ### weather-app setup and start

 1. For Setup your enviroment run `pnpm i` in `./weather-app` directory, to install `pnpm` see https://pnpm.io/installation